 Browse by Medical Category

 The Endocrine Surgery Fellowship Program was established by Massachusetts General Hospital and Brigham and Women's Hospital in accordance with guidelines from the American Association of Endocrine Surgeons (AAES).
-One fellow will be chosen at each institution, where he or she will spend approximately 11 months.
-For the other month, the fellows will switch institutions.
+During this joint fellowship, one fellow will be chosen and spend six months at Mass General and six months at Brigham and Women's Hospital, in three month rotations.

-The first year of this two-year program is clinical and is mandatory for all fellows.
+The first year of this two-year program is clinical and mandatory for all fellows.
 The second year is an optional research year, based upon the specific interests of the fellow and the availability of funding.
-In the second year, 80% of the time will be devoted to research activities.
-The other 20% of the time will be spent in clinically related activities that will include participation in clinical teaching rounds and conferences and outpatient clinical activities.
+In the second year, 80% of the time will be devoted to research activities, and 20% will be spent in clinically-related activities, including participation in clinical teaching rounds, conferences and outpatient clinical activities.

-The second-year fellow will continue to work on the clinical research projects selected during the first year and will be actively involved in maintaining the endocrine surgery database and coordinating specific research projects.
+The second-year fellow will continue to work on the clinical research projects selected during the first year, and will be actively involved in maintaining the endocrine surgery databases and coordinating specific research projects.
 Ample opportunity also exists for basic science research in endocrine diseases.
-In addition, the second-year fellow is expected to exert leadership in the teaching activities within the division.
-The fellow will work under the guidance and mentorship of Fellowship Program Director Dr. Sareh Parangi, along with the other Endocrine Surgery faculty.
+The fellow will work under the guidance and mentorship of Fellowship Program Directors Dr. Sareh Parangi from Mass General, Dr. Matthew Nehs from Brigham and Women’s, along with other Endocrine Surgery faculty members.

 Candidates for the fellowship must be board-eligible graduates of a general surgery residency program.